alexanderjacks/wellforest/src/pages/index.md

 heading: Services
 subheading: Classical Chinese Medicine
 mainpitch:
-  title: Inspired by the Pacific Northwest
+  title: Classical Chinese Medicine Inspired by the Pacific Northwest
   description: >
     For thousands of years, Chinese Medicine has turned to nature to find the answers to health and wellness.
 Through meticulous observation it was